Invisible Man: Background

 Placing Invisible Man within the canon of either the Harlem Renaissance or the Black Arts Movement is difficult.
 It owes allegiance to both and neither.
 Ellison's resistance to being pigeonholed by his peers bubbled over into his statement to Irving Howe about what he deemed to be a relative vs. an ancestor.
 He says to Howe "...perhaps you will understand when I say that he [Wright] did not influence me if I point out that while one can do nothing about choosing one's relatives, one can, as an artist, choose one's 'ancestors'.
-Wright was, in this sense, a 'relative'; Hemingway an 'ancestor' ."
-It was this idea of "playing the field", so to speak, not being "all-in", that lead to some of Ellison's more staunch critics.
-Howe, in "Black Boys and Native Sons" but also other black writers such as John Oliver Killens, who once denounced Invisible Man by saying: “The Negro people need Ralph Ellison’s Invisible Man like we need a hole in the head or a stab in the back. ...
+Wright was, in this sense, a 'relative'; Hemingway an 'ancestor'."
+It was this idea of "playing the field," so to speak, not being "all-in", that led to some of Ellison's more staunch critics.
+Howe, in "Black Boys and Native Sons", but also other black writers such as John Oliver Killens, who once denounced Invisible Man by saying: "The Negro people need Ralph Ellison's Invisible Man like we need a hole in the head or a stab in the back. ...
 It is a vicious distortion of Negro life."

-Ellison's "ancestors" included, among others, The Waste Land by T. S. Eliot.
-In an interview with Richard Kostelanetz, Ellison states that what he had learned from the poem was imagery and also improvisation techniques he had only before seen in jazz.
+Ellison's "ancestors" included, among others, T. S. Eliot.
+In an interview with Richard Kostelanetz, Ellison states that what he had learned from his The Waste Land was imagery and also improvisation techniques he had only before seen in jazz.
 Some other influences include William Faulkner and Ernest Hemingway.
-Ellison once called Faulkner the South's greatest artist.
-In the Spring 1955 Paris Review, Ellison said of Hemingway: "I read him to learn his sentence structure and how to organize a story.
+Ellison once called Faulkner the South's greatest artist, and in the Spring 1955 Paris Review, Ellison said of Hemingway: "I read him to learn his sentence structure and how to organize a story.
 I guess many young writers were doing this, but I also used his description of hunting when I went into the fields the next day.
 I had been hunting since I was eleven, but no one had broken down the process of wing-shooting for me, and it was from reading Hemingway that I learned to lead a bird.
 When he describes something in print, believe him; believe him even when he describes the process of art in terms of baseball or boxing; he’s been there."